Cal Lee

-Cal Lee (born October 20, 1946) is an American football coach who is currently the defensive coordinator at Saint Louis School in Honolulu.
+Cal Lee (born October 20, 1946) is an American former football coach who was most recently the defensive coordinator at Saint Louis School in Honolulu as of June 2023.
 A former assistant head coach for the University of Hawaii football team, Lee was a successful high school football coach prior to joining the staff at the University of Hawaii in 2003.

 High school coaching career

 Known as one of the nation's most successful high school coaches, Lee led the St. Louis Crusaders to 14 Prep Bowl titles, 18 Interscholastic League of Honolulu championships, and the inaugural HHSAA State Championship in 1999.
 In his 21 seasons with the Crusaders, Lee compiled a 241–32–5 record.
 During his tenure as head coach at Saint Louis, Lee was instrumental in introducing the run and shoot offense to the state of Hawaii.

 Lee's success at Saint Louis also includes a 55-game win streak that spanned over six seasons (1985–1990) and a 15–1–1 record against out-of-state teams.
 The two-time national coach of the year is the most prolific coach in the history of Hawaii prep football.
 Lee's success as a coach trickled down to his players as well.
 He coached numerous players who went on to play at the NCAA Division I, including all-time NCAA passing leader Timmy Chang and Olin Kreutz, Dominic Raiola, Chris Fuamatu-Maʻafala, who each went on to play professionally in the National Football League (NFL).
 He resigned the head coaching position to become athletic director for the school in 2002, and left the school in 2003 to coach the Hawaii Islanders arena football team.

 Before becoming the head coach at Saint Louis, Lee served as the defense coordinator for Kaiser High School from 1973 to 1979.
 In 1979, Kaiser won the Prep Bowl, which was the mythical state championship for Hawaii.

 In January 2012, Lee was named the new defensive coordinator at Kalani High School.
 Lee's brother, Ron, is the current offensive coordinator of the Falcons.

 Lee was once again named the head coach at Saint Louis in 2014, taking over a Crusaders team that had suffered two losing seasons.
-He stepped down from his head coaching position at Saint Louis in 2020 with his brother Ron succeeding him as head coach, but would remain with the program as defensive coordinator.
+He stepped down from his head coaching position at Saint Louis in 2020 with his brother Ron succeeding him as head coach, but would remain with the program as defensive coordinator until the end of the 2022-2023 season.